Mike4driver/detendez-bot/README.md

    - Ensure bot has voice permissions (Connect and Speak)
    - Check if you're in a voice channel
    - Verify yt-dlp is properly installed and up to date
+   - Use `/set_cookies` to add YouTube cookies for better access
    - Try `/refresh_cookies` if YouTube playback fails
-   - Check `/cookie_status` for cookie extraction issues
+   - Check `/cookie_status` for cookie file status
-   - Ensure Selenium and webdriver-manager are installed for cookie support

 3. **AI features not working**
    - Check if Gemini API key is set in `.env` file